meet-projects/Y2YL-Labs/Type II/Session 3, APIs Continued/README.md

-# Javascript I - Lab
+# APIs contintued - Lab

 ## Objective:
 In this lab, you will create an application showcasing the cosmos itself.
 We will create a picture gallery using data from NASA's API.

 #### Important Keywords:
-API, requests, get, HTTP
+API, requests, get, HTTP, python

 ## Instructions: